cgnd/.github/profile/README.md

-Hi 👋, we're Common Ground and we make nifty electronics!
+Hi 👋, we make nifty electronics!